 The small markings above the eyes are sometimes called pips.

 Interestingly, dogs with a saddle pattern will also be born with a traditional tan point phenotype.
+That is because ASIP, the thingy that triggers yellow pigment, is produced with some delay after birth.

 The ASIPBB allele (at)

-The A Locus (ASIP) controls pigment distribution of phaeomelanin and eumelanin.
+The A locus (ASIP) controls pigment distribution of phaeomelanin and eumelanin.

 To have tan points, a dog has to be able to express ASIP.